TOlgaG13/Your-Travel-Companion/README.md

 - Join or leave trips
 - If you are the trip author, you can remove companions from your trip

+Note:
-Note: Only users registered through the form can change their email.
+- Only users registered through the form can change their email.
+- You can only search for trips by country or city.
-Email changes require confirmation via code.
+- Email changes require confirmation via code.

 ### Admin:
 In addition to all regular user privileges, the admin can: